Is your travel program ready for the evolving workforce?

 “That’s the entirety of a travel program’s focus: getting the balance between these pieces so the budget owner can be the most satisfied spending money,” he said.

-In addition, when designing a travel program to have a better impact on business as a whole, travel managers should consider a traveler’s hierarchy of needs:
+In addition, when designing a travel program to have a better impact on business as a whole, travel managers should consider a traveler’s work-life balance and hierarchy of needs:

 So if the goal is a positive business impact, how do you measure a travel program’s success?

-Scott suggested a metric for each tier, the most important being “trip quality”, because it’s the only one a travel manager can greatly influence.
+To get your travel program ready for the evolving workforce, Scott suggested a metric for each tier – the most important being “trip quality”, because it’s the only one a travel manager can greatly influence.

 “Higher trip quality is going to lead to lower traveler risk,” Scott noted, “as well as lower road warrior attrition – and it’s going to reduce the trip scrap rate [the number of trips that are viewed in hindsight as not worthwhile].”